urban-bot/urban-bot/docs/website/docs/getting-started.md

 ```
 _(to use `npx` you need npm 5.2+ and higher, see <a href="https://gist.github.com/gaearon/4064d3c23a77c74a3614c498a8bb1c5f" target="_blank">instructions for older npm versions</a>)_

-After downloading your new app will be inside `my-app` directory.
+After downloading your new app is inside `my-app` directory where you ran the command.

 Now we need to set up specific messengers to start work with them.
 ## Telegram